asteris-llc/converge/docs/content/index.md

 ```

 It is a good idea to `converge plan --local samples/fileContent.hcl` to see what
 changes will be made before you apply them.
+If you like what you see, you can
-Invoke this with `converge apply
+write some content to a file with `converge apply --local
---local samples/fileContent.hcl` to install Traefik from yum on your system.
+samples/fileContent.hcl`.

 ## Development